timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 I hope you find this post useful, and if you have any corrections, questions, or suggestions for future posts, let me know in the comments below.

+\* edit [Part 2: Authentication](/post/anatomy-of-a-go-web-app-authentication) has since been written.